cyberphor/so2ban/README.md

 # sister
-> Normalizes and appends threat intel from CrowdStrike to your local Zeek 'intel.dat'
+> Gives your local 'Bro' (Zeek) instance the latest threat intel from CrowdStrike.

 ## Usage
 ```